HOT-Ecosystem/fhir/BUILDOPTIONS.md

 ant -Dargs "-resource resourceName"
 ```

-Where "resourceName" is the name of your resource.
+Where "resourceName" is the name of your resource.<br>
 Note: This option will skip all validation by default.

 #### To force a full build: